Kostr/UEFI-Lessons/Lessons/Lesson_48/README.md

 As you can see this time our strings got into the `HIIStringsUNIStrings` array.

-If you execute our application under OVMF now you would get:
+If you execute our application under OVMF now you would get correct output:
 ```
 FS0:\> HIIStringsUNI.efi
 en-US ID=1: English